 When you delete a POI from your watch, the POI is not permanently deleted.
+The next time you sync your watch with Movescount, the POI you deleted is deactivated.

-To permanently delete a POI, you need to delete the POI in your online account.
+To permanently delete a POI, you need to delete the POI in Movescount.